YewTreeDesign/MART391-FALL2020/Homework/2/hmwrk2.md

 The type of markers that I've played around with was the marker less and the frame method to place objects.
 <br>

-I would've recorded the experience but for some reason OBS couldn't record my unity window for some reason or could it identify it.
+I would've recorded but OBS couldn't record my unity window for some reason or couldn't identify it.
 I also didn't have a ton of time to work on this week's homework because of unexpected life events.
 I may just come back here to upload the footage when I can.

 <hr>
 <h3> Short Paper </h3>